 My specialisms include behavioural change, identity and sexuality, trauma and grief and loss.

 I offer both short-term (6-24 sessions) and long-term (ongoing) sessions.
 Sessions are weekly and last 50 minutes.
-They can be in-person in London or online across the UK and abroad.
+They can be in-person in London, Hastings & St Leonards or online across the UK and abroad.

 Soulful Counselling and Therapy